Deruago/DLDL/README.md

 cmake --build . --target install
 ```

-## Starting a Deamer project
+## Starting a Deamer language project
-When installed, you can initialize a Deamer and DLDL project.
+When installed, you can initialize a Deamer language project.
 Do this by using the following command:
 ```bash
 DLDL -init -language-name=MyNewLanguage
 ```

 This will generate a Definition directory with a "MyNewLanguage" directory inside.
-The "MyNewLanguage" directory contains default generated files, these files are empty and can be overriden by writing your DLDL definitions in it.
+The "MyNewLanguage" directory contains default generated files, these files are empty and can be overridden by writing your DLDL definitions in it.

 When you are done defining your language, go back to the root directory of your project, and generate the compilergenerator.